Taxpayer Bill of Rights: Repeal efforts

 Over the years, TABOR opponents have tried to challenge it in various ways.
-A federal lawsuit was filed in May 2011, which has dragged through the courts for years.
+A federal lawsuit was filed in May 2011, which dragged through the courts for years.
 In May 2017, the U.S. District Court ruled the plaintiffs didn't have standing to sue, but in July 2019, the United States Court of Appeals for the Tenth Circuit reversed that decision, allowing the lawsuit to proceed.
-In early 2015, former Governor Roy Romer, offering Governor John Hickenlooper advice for his new term, said he should lead the charge to repeal TABOR.
+In early 2015, former Governor Roy Romer, offering then-Governor John Hickenlooper advice for his new term, said he should lead the charge to repeal TABOR.
 Gov. Hickenlooper smiled and applauded but did not respond at the event; however, a few weeks later, he said such a move would be doomed.
-The Denver Post editorial board, which opposed TABOR in 1992, ran an editorial in Feb.
-2017 titled "Make Colorado greater: Fix TABOR", in which they offered three reasons why an outright repeal wasn't realistic, but suggested three possible workarounds.
+The Denver Post editorial board, which opposed TABOR in 1992, ran an editorial in February 2017 titled "Make Colorado greater: Fix TABOR", in which they offered three reasons why an outright repeal wasn't realistic, but suggested three possible workarounds.

 TABOR in other states

 Reforms similar to Colorado's have been put forward in several states.
 In 2006, two Libertarian groups financially backed by New York real estate developer Howie Rich campaigned for laws similar to TABOR in eight states.

-Informed observers feel that such advocates have the greatest likelihood of success in jurisdictions which have initiative and referendum and can be put on the ballot directly by voters, at least in the short term, as legislators are very unlikely to be willing to give up such control over the power of the purse unless voters overwhelmingly demand it.
-TABOR advocates were handed a setback when a similar proposition, on the ballot on the same day as the California gubernatorial recall of 2003, was overwhelmingly defeated on the same day that a Democratic governor was being recalled by a large margin.

-It appears far more likely, at least in the short term, that measures similar to the "Taxpayer Bill of Rights" will be adopted on the county and municipal level than on a statewide basis beyond Colorado; one municipality adopting the plan in recent years has been Spring Hill, Tennessee.
+Measures similar to the "Taxpayer Bill of Rights" are more likely to be adopted on the county and municipal level than on a statewide basis beyond Colorado; one municipality adopting the plan in recent years has been Spring Hill, Tennessee.
 After the November 2005 setback for proponents in Colorado, advocates in many regions are now downplaying the name "Taxpayer Bill of Rights" in favor of other terms such as "Spending Limitation Movement".
 Organizations dedicated to shrinking government are pushing for the adoption of TABORs in other states.
 Currently, Colorado is the only state with TABOR.
 In 2005, TABOR proposals were introduced in about half of the states.
 A TABOR referendum on the ballot in Maine as an initiative effort led by Mary Adams was defeated in November 2006.
 Similar referendums were also defeated in Nebraska and Oregon that year.
 Similar initiatives in Maine and Washington were defeated in 2009.

 In North Carolina, some Republicans want a constitutional amendment to limit growth in spending to population growth and the rate of inflation.